peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* <code>true</code> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or just the number's Exponent property; otherwise, <code>false</code>..
-The default value is true, meaning that EMax and EMin refer to the adjusted exponent.
-Setting this value to false (using WithAdjustExponent) is useful for modeling floating point representations with an integer mantissa (significand) and an integer exponent, such as Java's BigDecimal. true if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.
+* true if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.

 ### getClampNormalExponents
     public final boolean getClampNormalExponents()